Chinese Officials Force Abortion on 6-Month Pregnant Woman

 Mo’s Nobel biography notes that his most recent work, Wa, highlights the harsh reality of the coercive family planning in China.
 It tells the story of a rural gynecologist who delivers babies and also performs abortions in her role as an enforcer of the One-Child Policy.

-Here is an exert of the article by Kat Lewis:
+Here is an excerpt of the article by Kat Lewis which was published by LifeNews.com on October 24, 2012:

 At the hospital, the officials violently tied Song down, confiscated her cell phone and stripped all of her clothes off.
 Because she was so resistant, they forcibly injected her with a sedative, then pressed her finger to sign the voluntary abortion consent form.
 They forcibly injected a needle into her womb with a poison to kill the baby and to induce labor.
 After this, they left her naked on the hospital bed and locked her in.